 1. Airport Mesa

-Hiking distance | 0.5 miles
+• Hiking distance | .5 mile

-Elevation gain | 100 feet
+• Elevation gain | 100 feet

-Difficulty | easy
+• Difficulty | Easy

 You can hardly consider this easy half mile journey a hike, but even though it is short, it is packed with some of the most epic views in Sedona.
 Airport Mesa is one of the best places to watch the sunrise or sunset, as it provides unimpeded 360 degree views of Sedona’s stunning red rocks.

-Perhaps the best sunrise in Sedona without hiking too far, add Airport Mesa to your Sedona bucket list.
+I visited Airport Mesa at sunrise and it was magical, with few people around.
 If the thought of waking up before the sun makes you queasy, the sunset is equally as stunning.
 The only downside: expect more crowds at sunset.
 The small parking lot at the trailhead will likely be full.
 You can park at the Scenic Overlook about half a mile up Airport Road and walk down.

 2. Cathedral Rock